Activiti/activiti-cloud-full-chart/README.md

 ```

 ## Enabling partioning
-In order to enable partitioning provide the following [extra values](https://github.com/Activiti/activiti-cloud-full-chart/blob/master/charts/activiti-cloud-full-example/partitioned-values.yaml) (`partitionCount` defines how many partitions will be used and the Helm deployment will create that many replicaSets of query service):
+In order to enable partitioning provide the following [extra values](https://github.com/Activiti/activiti-cloud-full-chart/blob/master/charts/activiti-cloud-full-example/partitioned-values.yaml) (`partitionCount` defines how many partitions will be used and the Helm deployment will create that many replicaSets of query service and configure Rb service with the number of supported partitions in Query):
 ```yaml
 global:
   messaging: